nik754/Tetris-for-Zynq-Arhitecture/README.md

 # Info
-The hardware design was done by building the block diagram using the IP Integrator in Vivado.
+-The hardware design was done by building the block diagram using the IP Integrator in Vivado.
+Then the software implementation was done using the Vitis platform and the C programming language.

+-

 # Notes